 What is lung cancer?

-Lung cancer is a malignant tumour in the tissue of one or both lungs.
+Lung cancer is a malignant tumour in the tissue of one or both of the lungs.
+A primary cancer starts in the lungs, while a secondary or metastatic cancer starts somewhere else in the body and spreads to the lungs.

 Lung cancer symptoms